oberstet/scratchbox/freebsd/cruncher/storage-setup.md

 for drive in {0..7}; do echo 0 > /sys/block/nvme${drive}n1/queue/add_random; done
 for drive in {0..7}; do echo 1 > /sys/block/nvme${drive}n1/queue/rq_affinity; done
 ```

+To make these settings permanent, add above to `/etc/rc.d/boot.local`.

 ## Archive